unisdr/VC-API-Documentation/indico.md

 ## All registraton

+This endpoint will retrieve all the raw registration information from Indico in JSON format.
+The data are read from the uploaded registration excel report from Indico.

 ### Authentication:

 oAuth2 client credentials, please refer to other documentation how to get the client access token.